Prolotherapy

 Prolotherapy treatment is usually fairly painless.
 Some patients experience an increase in pain/soreness in the area for 24 to 48 hours after the injection, followed by improvement.
 If needed, acetaminophen and an ice pack may be used.
 Fish oil and all anti-inflammatory medications (prescription or over-the-counter) should be avoided for two weeks after the injection.

-What to Do Before and After a Treatment
+What Should I Do Before and After a Treatment?

 Before a prolotherapy treatment, it is very important to stop taking all anti-inflammatory drugs (prescription or over-the-counter) for at least seven days.
 Drugs to avoid during this time include naproxen (Aleve), ibuprofen (Advil), aspirin, and steroids (Prednisone).
 If you take celecoxib (Celebrex), discontinue it for seven days before prolotherapy.